HVS Global Hospitality Services

-HVS is a consulting firm that specializes in providing services to the hospitality industry.
-As of 2020, HVS operated out of 47 offices located in North America, Europe, Asia, Africa and the Middle East.
-HVS offers expertise across all types of hospitality assets, including hotels, restaurants, casinos, shared-ownership lodging, mixed-use developments, golf courses, and spa and wellness, as well as conventions, sports, and entertainment facilities.
-In addition to market studies, feasibility studies, and appraisals, HVS provides multiple hospitality services and specializations in areas such as executive recruitment, brokerage, hotel management, asset management, operational consulting, litigation support, court-appointed receivership services, hospitality interior design, tax advisory, and hotel brand and management selection.

-It is a privately held firm and performs more than 4,500 assignments each year throughout the world for hotel owners, operators, lenders, governmental entities, and various institutions.
+HVS, formerly known as Hospitality Valuation Services, is a privately held consulting firm specializing in the hospitality industry.
+Founded in 1980 by Steve Rushmore, the firm provides valuation, feasibility, asset-management, brokerage, operational-consulting and related services for hotels and other hospitality properties.
+HVS operates through a network of offices in North America, South America, Europe, Asia, Africa, and the Middle East.

 History

 Originally known as Hospitality Valuation Services, the company was founded by Steve Rushmore in 1980 in a one-room office in Garden City, New York.
 Rushmore, a graduate of the Cornell University School of Hotel Administration, drew upon his experience as head of the hospitality consulting division of Helmsley-Spear, a position he took on in 1971.
 At that time, there were valuation companies specializing in appraising real estate (but not hotel operations) and accounting firms knowledgeable in hotel operations (but not real estate).
 Recognizing the need for an appraisal company that specialized in the hospitality arena, Rushmore pursued membership in the Appraisal Institute (then known as the American Institute of Real Estate Appraisers).
 When he received the MAI designation from the Institute in 1976, Rushmore enjoyed the distinction of being the Institute's only member with a degree in hotel administration.

 Combining his Appraisal Institute membership with his hotel school degree from Cornell, Rushmore then wrote an appraisal textbook for the hospitality industry, The Valuation of Hotels and Motels, which the Institute published in 1978.
 The text has been updated numerous times, and the most recent publication is Hotel Market Analysis and Valuation: International Issues and Software Applications, which is co-authored with Stephen Rushmore Jr., HVS’s current CEO and President.
 This publication has been described as "the seminal text on the art and science of hotel appraisals".
 This, and other publications by Rushmore and HVS staff, established the methodology for appraising hotels that is today considered an industry standard.

 Capitalizing on its singular status as the only consulting and valuation company dedicated solely to the hospitality industry, HVS expanded, opening a West Coast office in San Francisco five years later, followed by offices in London, Colorado, and Florida.
 Today, the company has a presence in fifty cities on four continents.